emberjs/guides/source/localizable/models/customizing-serializers.md

 different from one of these serializers you can create your own by extending the `DS.Serializer` base class.

 A serializer in Ember Data is responsible for normalizing a payload from an adapter into the format that Ember Data understands.
 It is also responsible for transforming a snapshot of a record into the payload that an adapter will send to the backend.

 A serializer has two main roles in Ember Data.
-First it is responsible for taking a response from an adapter and serializing it into the "normalized" JSON format that Ember Data understands.
+First it is responsible for taking a response from an adapter and serializing it into the normalized JSON format that Ember Data understands.
 Secondly, it transforms snapshots of records into a payload the adapter will send to the server when creating, updating or deleting a record.

 #### Ember Data's Normalized JSON Format

-The "normalized" JSON format that Ember Data expects is a [JSON API](http://jsonapi.org/) document with a couple additional restrictions.
+The normalized JSON format that Ember Data expects is a [JSON API](http://jsonapi.org/) document with a couple additional restrictions.